Live Quiz Platform

 Caching + reporting

-Library/cached per-project per-agent so re-imports skip on incremental builds. - Test results published as JUnit XML so the ADO test report aggregates across pipelines.
+Quiz.Stage/.godot/) cached per-agent so re-imports skip on incremental builds. - Test results published as JUnit XML (GdUnit4, Jest, Playwright, cargo) so the ADO test report aggregates across pipelines.

-- Code coverage published as Cobertura XML; coverage ratchet enforced (no decrease).
+- Code coverage published as Cobertura XML where the toolchain emits it (Jest, cargo); coverage ratchet enforced (no decrease).

 End-to-end pipeline tests